dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ii.
 Download the PlantHyperspectralSVD.py file and import it into your Python environment. iii.
 Download the PlantHyperspectralSVD_Analysis.py (or copy the following code), then run it:
 """
+# Load packages required
+import pandas as pd
+import numpy as np
+import seaborn as sns
+from matplotlib import pyplot as plt from sklearn.decomposition import TruncatedSVD from glob import glob from PlantHyperspectralSVD import specim_loading, plant_masking

 # Read sample spectra files and concatenate them into one DataFrame
 all_spectra = pd.DataFrame()
 for files in glob(r'Absolute\\path\\to\\SPECIM\\SPECTRA\\FOLDER\\*spectrum.csv'):